MAY 16 (FRI)

 LIM Leejeong Coordinator of Women-Friendly City Coaching Support, Gwangju Foundation for Women & Family

-PARK Mija Chairperson of the Steering Committee, Gwangju University Gwangju Village Community Network
+PARK Mija Chairperson of the Steering Committee, Gwangju Village Community Network

 ORGANIZERS